ravidziv/SimplifyingImbalancedTraining/README.md

 ##  Authors and Acknowledgments
 This project is based on the work of Ravid Shwartz-Ziv, Micah Goldblum, Yucen Lily Li, C. Bayan Bruss, and Andrew Gordon Wilson.
 We extend our gratitude to New York University and Capital One for their support.

-## License
-This project is licensed under [LICENSE].
-See the LICENSE file for more details.